 - Choose a content management system to act as the foundation of your site

 - Get a domain and hosting to make your site available on the Internet

 - Install and customize WordPress (that’s the content management system we recommend)

 - Publish content and share your site with the world

 That’s all there is to it!
 Let’s jump right in…

-A content management system is basically a piece of software that makes it easy for you to manage aspects of your website without needing to resort to custom coding everything.
+A content management system, or a website builder in other terms, is basically a piece of software that makes it easy for you to manage aspects of your website without needing to resort to custom coding everything.